Now Is the Hour (song): Other versions

 Connie Francis included the song on her 1959 British themed album called My Thanks to You.

 New Zealand Maori singers Ken Kincaid and Deane Waretini have both recorded versions of the song.
 The version by Kincaid appears on the Mauri Hikitia album, and was also the B side of his single.
 The version by Waretini is on his Now is the Hour album released in 2012, and he was also the subject of a television series titled Now Is the Hour on Māori Television about his career.

 The song achieved world-wide popularity in 1948, when no less than seven recordings of the song reached the Billboard charts in the USA.
 These were by Bing Crosby (recorded November 8, 1947 with the Ken Darby Choir and Instrumental Group, reaching No. 1 for three weeks during 23 weeks on the charts; it was also Crosby's final No. 1 hit), Margaret Whiting (No. 2), Gracie Fields (No. 3), Buddy Clark (No. 6), Eddy Howard (No. 8), Kate Smith (No. 12), and Charlie Spivak (No. 14).

 Numerous other artists have subsequently recorded the song, including Frank Sinatra, Gale Storm, Burl Ives, Connie Francis and the Everly Brothers.
 Hayley Westenra, a soprano from New Zealand, sang the song at the closing of the 2011 Rugby World Cup.
 The 1975 covered the song (produced by Grammy winner Jack Antonoff) as part of The New Look soundtrack.
+In 1997, it was also performed by military bands as British representatives were departing from Hong Kong on HMY Britannia following the handover ceremony that ended 156 years of British rule in Hong Kong.

+A version sung by the Turakina Māori Girls' College Choir recorded by Keith and Nancy Southern for Wellington record company Viking Seven Seas was featured in the 2026 film Project Hail Mary as handpicked from its music supervisor Kier Lehman.